 And just to add some sprinkles for good measure, you can add meta tags to the header of your web pages for Open Graph and Twitter Cards to ensure your images appear in social shares too.
 Open Graph’s meta tags are recognised across all major platforms like Facebook and LinkedIn.
 Although this might not be a direct ranking factor, social media sharing, engagement and click-throughs are key traffic sources for your content.
 And the more traffic you get, the better your ranking.

-The Key Points of Image SEO
+The Image SEO Checklist

-- Choose the right file type
+- Have you chosen the right file type?

 Image Optimisation Overload?
 Call the Specialists…